Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Considerations in Linear Mixed Models for Cross-Sectional SW-CRTs

-where $\bfr_i = \bfY_i-\bfD_i\hat\bfzeta$ is the residual vector for the $i$-th cluster.
-However, this standard RVE may lead to inflated type I error when the number of clusters is small (e.g., $I < 50$).\cite{Maas2004} To address this potential issue, Ouyang et al.\cite{Ouyang2024} recommended Mancl and DeRouen (MD)\cite{Mancl2001} with $I-2$ degrees of freedom correction (DoF) for SW-CRTs with fewer than 32 clusters.
-Specifically, we can write
+Although the model-based variance estimator is often the default implementation in existing software, it is generally invalid even when the random-effects structure is incorrectly specified.\cite{Kasza2019a,Kasza2019b} As an alternative, the robust variance estimator (RVE) proposed by Liang and Zeger,\cite{Liang1986} denoted $\bbV_{\text{RVE}}(\hat\bftheta)$, can lead to inflated type I error when the number of clusters is small (e.g., $I < 30$).
+To address this issue, under a linear mixed model, Ouyang et al.\cite{Ouyang2024} recommended the Mancl and DeRouen (MD)\cite{Mancl2001} correction with $I-2$ degrees of freedom (DoF) for SW-CRTs with fewer than 32 clusters.
+Specifically, we define

-where $\bfA_i = \bfI_{K_{i\cdot}}-\bfH_i$ is the adjustment matrix and $\bfH_i = \bfD_i(\sumi\bfD_i'\bfW_i^{-1}\bfD_i)^{-1}\bfD_i'\bfW_i^{-1}$ is the cluster-leverage matrix.
-Extensive simulations have demonstrated that coverage percentage of the 95\% confidence interval (CI) based on $\bbV_{\text{RVE}}^{\text{MD}}(\hat\delta)$ achieves the nominal 95\% with as few as eight clusters, at the expense of a slight overestimation of standard errors; see Section 3.6 in Ouyang et al.\cite{Ouyang2024} for a comparison of different small-sample correction methods for RVEs when analyzing SW-CRTs, under discrete sampling.
+where $\bfr_i = \bfY_i-\bfD_i\hat\bftheta$ is the residual vector for the $i$-th cluster, $\bfA_i = \bfI_{K_{i\cdot}}-\bfH_i$ is the adjustment matrix, and $\bfH_i = \bfD_i(\sumi\bfD_i'\bfW_i^{-1}\bfD_i)^{-1}\bfD_i'\bfW_i^{-1}$ is the cluster-leverage matrix; the uncorrected RVE $\bbV_{\text{RVE}}(\hat\bftheta)$ is recovered by setting $\bfA_i = \bfI_{K_{i\cdot}}$.
+Bell and McCaffrey\cite{Bell2002} showed that this correction closely approximates the leave-one-cluster-out jackknife variance estimator under an unweighted linear model.
+Through extensive simulations (focusing on a constant treatment effect, discrete sampling but potentially misspecified random-effects structure), Ouyang et al.\cite{Ouyang2024} demonstrated that the 95\% confidence interval (CI) based on $\bbV_{\text{RVE}}^{\text{MD}}(\hat\delta)$ achieves nominal coverage with as few as eight clusters, at the expense of a slight overestimation of standard errors; see Section~ 3.6 in Ouyang et al.\cite{Ouyang2024} for a detailed comparison of different small-sample correction methods for RVEs when analyzing SW-CRTs under discrete sampling.
+Implementation details for fitting each working model and computing the corresponding variance estimators are provided later in Section~ \ref{sce:performance}.